 At Cat Hole Cottages we pride ourselves on offering amazing value throughout the year.
 If you would like to make a booking for the following week, contact us to find out if a discount may be available.

-In 2019, Christmas bookings run from either Friday, 20th to Friday, 27th December, or Saturday, 21st to Saturday 28th December and obviously New Year bookings will follow on.
+In 2021, Christmas bookings run from either Monday, 20th to Monday, 27th December, Tuesday, 21st to Tuesday 28th December, or Wednesday 22nd to Wednesday 29th December and obviously New Year bookings will follow on.

-Whether it is Fri to Fri or Sat to Sat depends on who is first to book either of the weeks at any cottage.
+Whether it is Mon to Mon, Tues to Tues, or Wed to Wed depends on who is first to book either of the weeks at any cottage.

 We try to be as flexible as possible if your requirements are different.
 Please ring us to check.

 Occasionally an owner will have made their own arrangements, which may mean the booking periods are slightly different for a few cottages.